-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone, and I WISH all these granola bars were mine alone but. . . the children want some too. #CrispyComeback #CollectiveBias
+This post was created in collaboration with M&M’s® Crispy.
+All opinions are mine alone, and I WISH all these granola bars were mine alone but. . . the children want some too.

 I used to cook quite a bit with Ella.
 We made chocolate muffins and cinnamon almond biscuits.
 She helped with dinner prep and loved helping measure, mix, and taste.